Soft Skills Analysis

 Each dimension is displayed with a percentage score, a visual bar, and a detailed description.

-This module is particularly relevant for roles involving negotiation, complex team management, or sales functions.
+This module is particularly relevant for positions involving negotiations, managing complex teams, or sales functions.

 15. The 4D - Cognitive Preferences